Mortgage Credit Certificate (MCC): How It Can Help You Afford Your Mortgage Payments

 How To Claim The MCC Tax Credit

-You must claim the MCC tax credit every year on your federal tax returns.
-To do this, you must complete the Mortgage Interest Credit: IRS 8396 form.
+To claim the MCC tax credit on your federal income tax returns, you must complete IRS form 8396 (Mortgage Interest Credit).

 Mortgage Credit Certificate FAQs